Next-Generation Reservoir Computing for Dynamical Inference: Methods

 Next, we generate the projected vector of size $M$ (with $M \gg N \times H$), by iteratively creating new values, i.e., incrementing $m=1,\ldots, M$, from component pairs $p_i$ and $p_j$ with $i, j < m$.
 Each new component is defined by the nonlinear combination,

 where the indices $i$ and $j$ are chosen from a pseudo-random but deterministic sequence, seeded for reproducibility.
-Any duplicate values are discarded to prevent degeneracy and to ensure that feature matrix reamins full-rank during training.
+Any duplicate values are discarded to prevent degeneracy and to ensure that feature matrix remains full-rank during training.

 To illustrate this process, the first new value, $p_1$, is created by combining two pseudo-randomly selected elements from the initial set of values with non-positive indices ($p_i, p_j$ where $i, j \leq 0$).
 The next value, $p_2$, can now incorporate $p_1$ along with the original components, and this process continues.
 Consequently, the pool of available elements grows with each step, rapidly increasing the diversity of possible pairings used in the projection.